University Socialist Club: Involvement with BS

-Involved with Operation Coldstore in 1963
+Operation Coldstore

-Numerous Club alumni were arrested and sentenced to the prison under Operation Coldstore: Lim Hock Siew for 16 years; Poh Soo Kai for 15 years until 1973 and again three years later.
-Others include Sydney Woodhull, Jamit Singh, A. Mahadeva, Albert Lim Shee Ping, Ho Piao and James Puthucheary.
-Subsequently, Fajar and five Nanyang University publication were banned in Singapore in February (283).
+On 2 February 1963 (156), Operation Coldstore was carried out and numerous Club alumni were arrested and sentenced to the prison: Lim Hock Siew for 16 years; Poh for 15 years until 1973 and again three years later.
+Others included Woodhull, Jamit Singh, A. Mahadeva, Albert Lim Shee Ping, Ho Piao and Puthucheary.
+Subsequently, Fajar and five Nanyang University publication were banned in Singapore in February.

-The university socialist club (USC) was viewed as a pro-communist organization in the documentation of Operation Coldstore which happened on 2 February 1963 (156).
+The USC was viewed as a pro-communist organization in the documentation of Operation Coldstore.
 However many scholars or writers defended USC in various ways.

-Poh Soo Kai (2010) argued the club was labelled based on the shallow and oversimplified logic of "we were genuine and sincere so were communists then we were labelled as communists".
-He also defended this by giving numerous reasons including Lee Kuan Yew's friendship with Sydney Woodhull, the isolation of the club from political parties, their broad concept of socialism and the diverse ideologies under one consensus that is against western aggregation and imperialism and for civil rights and democracy.
+In 2010, Poh argued the club was labelled based on the shallow and oversimplified logic of "we were genuine and sincere so were communists then we were labelled as communists".
+He also defended this by giving numerous reasons including Lee's friendship with Woodhull, the isolation of the club from political parties, their broad concept of socialism and the diverse ideologies under one consensus that is against western aggregation and imperialism and for civil rights and democracy.

-Loh argued that, except for the initial year of the club and the period of Tommy Koh's stewardship, the Club adopted a Marxian form of socialism; however, it was not a front for the MCP (Malaya Communist Party).
+According to Loh Kah Seng, a Singaporean historian, he argued that, except for the initial year of the club and the period of Tommy Koh's stewardship, the Club adopted a Marxian form of socialism; however, it was not a front for the Malaya Communist Party.

-There is more evidence that can underpin the independence of USC from the communism ideology.
-In the book of "The Open United Front", Lee Ting Hui contends that USC can not be counted as a mass organization of the Communist Party of Malaya (CPM) despite the fact that some of the CPM people joined it (73).
+According to Lee Ting Hui in his book The Open United Front, he contended that USC can not be counted as a mass organization of the CPM despite the fact that some of the CPM people joined it (73).
 He also refers to Lim Shee Ping's insight of USC to point out the mutual exclusion of CPM and USC.
 The latter says "the socialist club were considered by them (ABL and the party) as immature and unreliable by the standards of them".

+Post Operation Coldstore

+The club was deregistered in 1971.

 The Student Move for University Autonomy in the mid-1960s.

-In the progress of shaping the new nation, multitudinous student organizations made the contribution to this historical period despite their diverse beliefs and political views (Loh 21).
+According to Loh, in the progress of shaping the new nation, multitudinous student organizations made the contribution to this historical period despite their diverse beliefs and political views.
 In the mid-1960s, the student politics represented the large-scale convergence of the student organizations regardless their educational background.
 Both English-educated groups and the Chinese-educated ones appeared to be issue-oriented and managed to seek common ground while reserving differences, respecting each other and pursuing collectively for the university autonomy.